Road Trip: Tucson to Coronado Island

 If you are familiar with the area, this resort is on the Ferry Landing site of the island - meaning that you'll be able to walk easily to the dock where you can hop aboard a ferry to and from San Diego.
 Rest assured, however, you are still only 5 minutes from the beach (Coronado Island is not very big).
 You can also walk to a large oceanside park, numerous shops and restaurants, and Orange Avenue from your room.

-While this resort opened its doors in 1998, it feels completely new - thanks to very recent renovations and additions.
+While this resort opened its doors in 1998, it feels completely new - thanks to recent renovations and additions.
 During your stay, you can enjoy three outdoor swimming pools and numerous recreational sports (tennis, fitness center, etc) - along with a full-service spa.

 GOOD TO KNOW